apereo/cas/docs/cas-server-documentation/release_notes/RC9.md

 Requests to the OpenID Connect access token endpoint have started to enforce the required authentication method assigned to the relying party and registered service definition.
 The default authentication method has always been `client_secret_basic` and the endpoint will begin to enforce this for all requests.
+Furthermore, authentication methods will be deactivated and disabled if support for a method is not defined and declared in OpenID discovery metadata.

 ## Other Stuff